glarer/Hackintosh-DELL-OptiPlex-7080/readme.md

-# This is a tutorial of hackintosh （Use Opencore)
+# This is a tutorial of hackintosh （Use Opencore)
 ##  Before writing : <font color=yellow>"It's not a perfect journey.
 Use and cherish."</font> ##

 ### Prerequisites